A budget can help you save for retirement

 Fear of the Unknown

-The first reason is the natural fear of not knowing how to do something.
+One reason for this is the natural fear of not knowing how to do something.
 People think of giant two-inch-thick corporate budgets.
-They think of calculators, crunching numbers and a huge investment of time.
+They think of calculators, crunching numbers, and a huge investment of time.
 It’s all because they have never been shown how to budget—and specifically how to make it a simple process.
-If you are afraid of budgeting because you don’t know how, fear not: A multitude of great websites out there can show you how to create a budget from the most simple calculations to a detailed spreadsheet that follows every dollar.
-Wise Bread and Moolanomy are two of them.

 Fear of Accountability